CustomX: Unified Character, Action, and Scene Customization in Video World Models: Experiment

-The results in Table~\ref{tab:compare_sota} reveal that our model outperforms the base model, HunyuanCustom~\cite{hu2025hunyuancustom}.
-This phenomenon can be interpreted through the lens of post-training in large language models~\cite{ouyang2022instructgpt, rafailov2023dpo, guo2025deepseekr1, yang2025qwen3}, where fine-tuning typically does not disrupt the pre-trained representation space; rather, it adjusts the \textit{response style}—for example, to make the outputs more helpful or harmless—while preserving the extensive knowledge acquired during pre-training.
-In our case, the structurally simple fine-tuning data—composed primarily of fundamental locomotion behaviors—serve to refine \textit{motion dynamics} and align \textit{human embodiment representations}, rather than to redefine the model’s generative space.
+The results in \cref{tab:compare_sota} reveal that our model outperforms the base model, HunyuanCustom~\cite{hu2025hunyuancustom}.
+This phenomenon can be interpreted through the lens of post-training in large language models~\cite{ouyang2022instructgpt, rafailov2023dpo, guo2025deepseekr1, yang2025qwen3}, where fine-tuning typically does not disrupt the pre-trained representation space; rather, it adjusts the \textit{response style}, for example, to make the outputs more helpful or harmless, while preserving the extensive knowledge acquired during pre-training.
+In our case, the structurally simple fine-tuning data, composed primarily of fundamental locomotion behaviors, serve to refine \textit{motion dynamics} and align \textit{human embodiment representations}, rather than to redefine the model’s generative space.
 Consequently, our fine-tuning strategy enhances motion fidelity and behavioral coherence while maintaining the broad semantic and generative generalization inherited from large-scale pre-training.

 \textbf{Character Consistency Evaluation.} A key feature of our model is its ability to maintain consistent visual identity between the provided character and the one appearing in the generated videos.
-In Table~\ref{tab:compare_sota}, we evaluate character consistency using DINOv2 and CLIP scores.
+In \cref{tab:compare_sota}, we evaluate character consistency using DINOv2 and CLIP scores.
 Both metrics measure the similarity between the generated and ground-truth characters.
 During evaluation, we crop the character region from each generated frame and compute the similarity score; the final result is averaged across all frames.
-For our method, since multi-view character inputs are provided, each generated frame is compared against multiple ground-truth views, and the maximum similarity score is taken as the frame’s score.
-Each model is evaluated 30 times, each using a different character performing locomotion actions.
+Since our method takes multi-view inputs, each frame is scored by its maximum similarity to the ground-truth views.
+Each model is evaluated 30 times with different characters performing locomotion.

-\textbf{Visualization.} Figure~\ref{fig:visualization} presents screenshots from the generated videos.
-More examples are provided in the appendix.
+\textbf{Visualization.} \cref{fig:visualization} shows screenshots from the generated videos, featuring different characters performing various actions across diverse scenes. \cref{fig:visualization_long} illustrates a long-horizon generation example in which users interact with the model four times.
+The resulting video follows the specified character, scene, and text instructions, while maintaining temporal coherence across generated clips.
+Additional examples are provided in the appendix and supplementary videos.